zamfi/cca-programming-electronics-spring-2018/README.md

 #### Class Quilt

-Working with a partner, make two patches for the class quilt!
+Make a patch for the class quilt!
 Start with the following code:

 ```javascript
 function yourPatch(x, y) {